rhregalado/rhregalado.github.io/_essays/essay5.md

 <p>The UP Chapel stands today as a permanent tribute to the talents and artistic legacy of several National Artists, some of whom were familiar names from my childhood; encountered in conversations at school, in old art textbooks that somehow stirred a sense of nostalgia.
 And so, imagine my shock and amazement when I finally learned about it.
 Here, their individual works converge to form its very framework, where each line, form, and curve a reflection of their collective artistry and shared mastery.
 Faith here is not confined to adoration alone, but also embedded in the very geometry of the space—an oblation.</p>

 <p>To allow you to share in my fondness for the place, let me take you inside and discover for yourself the masterpieces within and the creative geniuses behind them.
 But for my readers who haven’t had the chance to visit the church yet, I’ll try to inject my writing with as much description and details as I can—and photos (some I’ve taken myself!)—so you yourself can paint a more vivid mental picture of the place itself.
-And for those who have already been here, perhaps this is also for you; I hope to take you back and remind you of how truly special the place is.
+And for those who have already been there, perhaps this is also for you; I hope to take you back and remind you of how truly special the place is.
 My hope is that, by the end, you come to see why the UP Chapel is not only a landmark but a living piece of remembrance that continues to inspire.</p>

 <h2>
   <strong>A Church-In-The-Round</strong>